drminnaar/aws-dotnet-examples/dynamodb-console/README.md

 ## Features

-So what can you do with this application?
 This application provides the functionality required to both manage DynamoDb tables, and manage the data stored in a DynamoDB table

 The following features have been implemented: